 Water Kick-Starts Your Kidneys

-Kidneys are the body's filtration system, but they require a copious amount of water to do their job properly and boot unwanted toxins out.
+The kidneys are the body's filtration system, requiring a copious amount of water to function properly and remove unwanted toxins.
 Without proper hydration, the kidneys cannot filter the blood properly, and you risk all kinds of hilarious nasties, from kidney stones to disease.

-The kidneys can do a little to save water — by concentrating your urine to the color of a tangerine — but beyond that, you need water to keep it working.
-Putting the kidneys under stress is a terrible idea — and, interestingly, they have a minimum amount of water that's required to be able to function properly.
+The kidneys can do a little to save water — by concentrating your urine on the color of a tangerine — but beyond that, you need water to keep it working.
+Putting the kidneys under stress is a terrible idea — and, interestingly, they have a minimum amount of water required to function properly.

 The usual thinking is eight glasses a day.
 People who've had a kidney stone need to drink a massive two to three liters (up to two-thirds of a gallon) a day to reduce their risk of developing another one.